skumar1712/skumar1712.github.io/SS.md

 L_{2c} = 2L_c
 $$
 .
-The level curves, diamonds, are exactly the shape, scaled by a factor 2.
+The level curves, diamonds, are exactly the shape, scaled by a factor of 2.

 This means that if you view the pyramid from above (looking down the $z$-axis) and zoom in by a factor of 2, you will see the same diamond shape with half the side length.
 Moreover, this remains true for any zooming factor: no matter how much you zoom in or out, the level sets keep the same shape, differing only by scale.
+Thus, the top view of the pyramid is self-similar, just like in the figure.

 <!-- ![3D pyramid shape](assets/images/pyramid3d.png)
 ![Level curves of pyramid](assets/images/pyramid2d.png) -->